manugrandio/ai-tools/README.md

 *Note: before running tests make sure the application is running by following the steps described in the previous section.*

 You can run **unit tests** for each service.
-They are run withing their Docker containers:
+They are run within their Docker containers:

 - **api**: `docker exec -it api npm run test`
 - **worker**: `docker exec -it worker npm run test`